vcavallo/dotfiles/readme.md

 To **denote this when creating dotfiles**: append `__osx` or `__nix` or whatever else you want at the end, then put _those_ files in the filename array in the `makesymlinks-*` script.
 It will trim off the `__whatever` at the end of the file and use the remainder.

+`i3-config` is copied here. you'll need to put it in `~/.config/i3` or something, depending on your setup.
+You'll also need to install a bunch of things for it, which are mostly documented in the i3 config file comments.

 ```
 cd ~/dotfiles